isabella232/OctoStyle/_pages/markdown.md

    1. Item 1.2
 1. Item 2

-If you include a break between the list, resume the list with the number the list should restart with:
+If you include a break between the list, resume the list with the number the list should restart from:

 ```md
 1. Item 1